Development tools overview

 - Eclipse (Free.
 Open source.
 Linux, Mac, Windows and others.
 Java based.)
 Probably the most popular open source IDE.
 Eclipse requires plugins in order to develop PHP.
 The PHP editing plugins for Eclipse are listed below by popularity:

 - PHP Development Tools (PDT) from The Eclipse Foundation.
 This is generally considered the new version of PHPEclipse.
-Open source and community supported.
+Community owned and supported, and open source.
 PDT provides a PHP Development Tools framework for the Eclipse platform.

 - PHP Development Tools (PDT) from Zend.
 Same as above but from Zend.
 Another commercially supported PHP development using Eclipse from version 3.3+.